jincubator-united-defi-2025/protocol/DESIGN.md

    - `intents-vault`: The vault contract that manage the pool's asset within NEAR Intents.

 2. **Solver Management Server**
-   - A Rus based server that manages the lifecycle of TEE solvers
+   - A Rust based server that manages the lifecycle of TEE solvers
    - Handles solver deployment and monitoring for each liquidity pool

 ### Design Questions